EpsilonSolutions/netscaler-command-reference/docs/rdp/rdp-clientprofile/rdp-clientprofile.md

 This setting corresponds to the selection in the Printers check box on the Local Resources tab under Options in RDC.
 Possible values: ENABLE, DISABLE
 Default value: ENABLE

+<b>redirectComPorts</b>
+This setting corresponds to the selections for comports under More on the Local Resources tab under Options in RDC.
+Possible values: ENABLE, DISABLE
+Default value: DISABLE

+<b>redirectPnpDevices</b>
+This setting corresponds to the selections for pnpdevices under More on the Local Resources tab under Options in RDC.
+Possible values: ENABLE, DISABLE
+Default value: DISABLE

 <b>keyboardHook</b>
 This setting corresponds to the selection in the Keyboard drop-down list on the Local Resources tab under Options in RDC.